Exploring the Bible

 The Doctrine of the trinity has flourished for centuries.
 It is generally accepted as a truth of Christendom without question.
 It came to be accepted as a doctrine of the church at the council of Nice in AD325.

 Jesus made it a principal of his life to promote his father and not himself.
 “My Father is greater than I” (John 14:28).
 How could this be if the two are equal?
-God was the teacher of Jesus (John 8:28).
+God is the teacher of Jesus (John 8:28).
 Jesus, the pupil, was not above his teacher nor equal to him.
 The Son learned things from his Father.
 The title “father” means a male parent who begets an offspring.
 Jesus Christ was begotten by the Father.
 Since God was the Father of Jesus, Jesus was dependent upon God for life.
 The Son said as much: “As the Father hath life in himself; so hath he given to the Son to have life in himself” (John 5:26).
 Yes, God is the source and fountainhead of all life.
 He has given His Son power to have life in himself.
 Since this is definitely true, how could Jesus have been co-eternal or co-equal with the Father?
 Were it not for God, the Son would never have lived.

 The Bible writers always make a clear distinction between God and the Son of God.
 Read again Jesus’ familiar words to Nicodemus.
 (John 3:16-18).
 One person gave another person.
 Belief on Jesus as the Son of God is one of the requirements of salvation (Acts 8:37).